Kagebounshin/neverday-milestone-project-1/README.md

 ### Testing User Stories from (UX) section.

-* When im visit the site for the first time, I want to get a clear understanding what the site is about.
+* When im visit the site for the first time, I want to get a clear understanding whats the site is about.
     - When I enter the site, I see a navbar and its links, and it takes me to the sections I desire to visit.
     - The bands logo scales and fades in, with some text with a link to spotify.
     - It's easy to navigate up & down the site, using the fixed to the top navbar.